 - In the framework of the EU accession negotiations, monitoring Turkey’s progress in meeting the relevant political criteria and the legal requirements (EU acquis) and supporting the advancement of the negotiations.

 - Maintaining close contacts and coordinate its work with the embassies of the member states of the EU accredited to Turkey.
 And also maintain a wide range of contacts with public authorities, political parties, business circles, academia and think tanks, civil society organisations and cultural operators.
 In addition, implementing a comprehensive information and communication programme aimed at fostering the visibility and understanding of the European Union, its values and its activities in Turkey.

-The Delegation of the European Union to Turkey (EUD) is responsible for ex-ante approval of the overall activities under the TEBD project financed by the European Union in the framework of cooperation with the Pre-Accession Financial Assistance Programme for Turkey.
+The Delegation of the European Union to Turkey (EUD) is responsible for ex-ante approval of the overall activities under the Turkey-EU Business Dialogue (TEBD) project financed by the European Union in the framework of cooperation with the Pre-Accession Financial Assistance Programme for Turkey.

 CENTRAL FINANCE AND CONTRACTS UNIT (CFCU)